Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Case study

 \subsection{Full-order model}

 We consider the three main species of air nitrogen, argon, and oxygen.
 In contrast, we do not model carbon dioxide, hydrocarbons, or other residual chemical species here.
-The FOM of the ASU comprises material and energy balances of all process units as well as constitutive equilibrium-based thermodynamic equations.
-The HPC is modeled in a tray-to-tray fashion assuming thermal equilibrium with constant relative volatilities, constant specific heat capacities of all species, and ideal mixture (no excess properties).
-Both the HPC bottom tray and the IRC reboiler are modeled as special column trays with an extra feed stream and fixed liquid outflow, respectively.
-The IRC condenser is a total condenser with negligible material holdup and modeled using lumped quasi-stationary balance equations.
-We apply a logarithmic transformation of molar fractions to support the extraction of composition patterns, i.e., the logarithmic molar fractions are the respective differential states.
-The HX models feature energy balances for the metal wall and quasi-stationary balances for the fluids, assuming a single stream layer each, 1D spatial discretization with $n\ind{HX}$ cells per stream, and the common wall assumption.
+The FOM comprises material and energy balances of all process units as well as constitutive equilibrium-based thermodynamic equations.
+The {column} is modeled in a tray-to-tray fashion assuming thermal equilibrium with constant relative volatilities, constant specific heat capacities of all species, and ideal mixture (no excess properties).
+Both the {column} bottom tray and the {reboiler} are modeled as special column trays with an extra feed stream and fixed liquid outflow, respectively.
+The condenser is a total condenser with negligible material holdup and modeled using lumped quasi-stationary balance equations.
+We apply a logarithmic transformation of molar fractions to support the extraction of composition patterns, {\ie}, the logarithmic molar fractions are the respective differential states.
+The HX models feature energy balances for the metal wall and quasi-stationary balances for the fluids, assuming a single {flow chanel for each stream}, 1D spatial discretization with $n\ind{HX}$ cells per stream, and the common wall assumption.
 Following \cite{Caspari.2020}, we set $n\ind{HX1}= 25$, $n\ind{HX2}= 25$, and $n\ind{HX3}= 1$.
-Lastly, first-order low-pass filters account for the lagged vapor flow rate in HX and HPC.
+Lastly, first-order low-pass filters account for the lagged vapor flow rate in {heat exchangers} and {column}.